Satisfactory Academic Progress

 Satisfactory Academic Progress (SAP) is the standard college students must meet to remain eligible for Title IV Federal Student Aid (FSA) as well as some state, institutional, and private financial aid funds.
-To remain eligible for federal financial aid money — grants, work-study funds and student loans — college students must meet certain standards in the classroom.
+To remain eligible for federal financial aid money — grants, work-study funds, and student loans — college students must meet certain standards in the classroom.
 In financial aid speak, those standards are called satisfactory academic progress.

 When SAP is Reviewed

-At Delaware State University, Satisfactory Academic Progress (SAP) is monitored at the end of each fall, spring and summer semesters.
+At Delaware State University, Satisfactory Academic Progress (SAP) is monitored at the end of each fall, spring, and summer semesters.
 Students MUST meet both components of Satisfactory Academic Progress (SAP) as stated in the criteria below.
-This requirement is different from a non-Title IV recipient who may enroll in the next summer session or semester without intervention of an appeal.
+This requirement is different from a non-Title IV recipient who may enroll in the next summer session or semester without the intervention of an appeal.

 SAP GPA CRITERIA - Good Academic Standing (Qualitative Component)

 The student must earn a minimum cumulative grade-point average that meets the requirements for continuing enrollment and graduation as defined by the university.

 Delaware State University’s SAP calculation will include all hours attempted.

 Pace of Completion